awsclemj/Notes/AWS/Security_Specialty/IAM.md

   * Change permissions in the managed policy to change permissions for all principals it's attached to
 * Inline
   * Specific, narrowly-scoped policy that only applies to the principal it's attached to

+### Permissions Boundaries
+* A set of access which an entity can **never** exceed
+* Does not grant permissions, only restricts
+  * ex: even if it allows API actions, identity policies need an explicit allow
+* Always processed first, starting with organizational (SCPs) then identity
+* Effective permissions are a merge of boundary, identity policy, and resource permissions

 ### Resource policies